francesctr4/Ymir-Engine-Reforged/README.md

 ## ✨ Ymir Engine Reforged v1.0 – *Alien Extraction*

 Special thanks to the awesome team at [**Clapcom Studios**](https://github.com/Clapcom-Studios/) for collaborating throughout the development of Alien Extraction.
 Your feedback and support helped shape the engine into something greater.

-> _Now that I have the reins — it's time to push Ymir Engine even further._

 ---